-Every woman with breasts - regardless of whether she is a transsexual or a genetic 'girlgirl' - benefits from a well fitting bra.
-These benefits are almost too numerous to list but the most important are probably appearance, comfort, reduced back strain and reduced sagging.
+Every woman with breasts - regardless of whether she is a mature CIS-woman or a young transwoman taking hormones - can benefit from a well fitting bra.
+The benefits are numerous but the most important are appearance, comfort, reduced back strain and reduced sagging.

-Just how great some of these benefits are in reality has recently been argued over extensively, with the context that Homo Sapien women survived without bra's for maybe 200,000 years.
-However few modern women would voluntarily give up their bra.
+Just how great these benefits are in reality is the subject of much argument, with the context that Homo Sapien women survived without bra's for maybe 200,000 years.
+There is also some conflict - a women with large breasts may prioritise comfort, whilst a woman with small breasts may prioritise appearance.
+However few women would voluntarily give up their bra.
 This page makes the assumption that a well fitting bra is a good thing, and that a badly fitting bra is ... well ... a bad thing.

 It will be of no great surprise to readers to learn that a woman's breasts come in all shapes and sizes.
 Breast size and shape is most commonly described using classifications developed by the lingerie industry and brassiere manufacturers.
 Unfortunately these "standards" are often confusing and far from consistent.
-I will attempt here to provide guidance for women in the UK and Ireland, but some may be applicable in a broader context.
+The guidance below is intended for women in the UK and Ireland, but much is applicable more widely.

 A) Determining your Bra Size

 A well fitting bra should have:

 Good support: cups that fit all the way around each breast and keep them from sagging, straps that don't have to carry so much of the weight that they dig into your shoulders, not only permanently indenting them but adversely affecting circulation to and from the arms.
 One factor is choosing wide-enough straps, so they're not so thin that they cut, another is a properly fit cup.